ComposableFi/composable/rfcs/0003-xcmp-picasso-statemine.md

 2. Statemine accept channel request and send request to Picasso
 3. Accept channel form Statemine to Picasso

+All steps are SCALE endcoded and can be decoded and exectued by named consensuses.

+Proposa follows same steps as other chains did.

 ## Preparation

 One should have `Identity` on Kusama to create `Proposal` on  https://parachains.polkassembly.io/ .

-Suggested amount is 50 KSM total for all operations on `Balance`.
+Suggested amount is 50 KSM total for all operations on `Balance`, for creating identity, backing proposal and sending XCM messages.

 Picasso chain also should have Balance, better 22 KSM.
+Because its subereign account may also pay some fee.

-## Picasso Goverannce create request
+## Picasso Goverannce to create request

 Picasso to ask Statemint to open channel on Kusama encoded as `hrmp`  `0x3c00e8030000e803000000900100` to open channel.
 Can be decoded by Kusama.

-That should be send from Parachain account from Picasso:
+That should be send from Parachain account from Picasso via next `relayerXcm.send` :

 Encoded as `0x2900010100020c0004000000000700e876481713000100000700e876481700060102286bee383c00e8030000e803000000900100`  .